jvassev/ansinetes/README.md

 2016/09/02 20:49:25 [INFO] signed certificate with serial number 4640577027862920487
 ```

 The ca.pem and ca-key.pem will be used for both etcd and Kubernetes later.
 The kt-* scripts are thin wrappers around cfssl and cfssljson.
+Server certificates are valid for all IP of a node (`ansible_all_ipv4_addresses`).
+For apiserver nodes the https certificate is also valid for the kubernets service IP (by default 10.254.0.1).

 ## Configure etcd
 Etcd is essential both to Kubernetes and flannel.
 Ansinetes will deploy a 3-node cluster with the rest of the nodes working as proxies.
 This will enable every component to talk to localhost and target the etcd cluster.
 The cluster is bootstrapped using [static configuration](https://coreos.com/etcd/docs/latest/clustering.html#static).